britter/nix-configuration/README.md

 ## Initializing a new machine

+### NixOS

 1. Install the latest NixOS release
-2. Clone this repository using a nix-shell that has git `nix-shell -p git`
+2. Clone this repository using a nix shell that has git `nix shell nixpkgs#git`
 3. Create a new folder under `hosts` that's named after the host.
 4. Copy the `configuration.nix` and `hardware-configuration.nix` files from `etc/nixos/` into the new directory.
 5. Add the new machine to `flake.nix`.
+Make sure the machine's host name and nixosConfiguration name match.
 6. Repace `/etc/nixos` with a symbolic link to cloned repository.
 7. Run `sudo nixos-rebuild switch --flake` to enable the flake based configuration for the new machine.

+### macOS

+1. Install nix using the [Determinate Systems nix installer](https://github.com/DeterminateSystems/nix-installer).
+2. Clone this repository using a nix shell that has git `nix shell nixpkgs#git`
+3. Create a new folder uder `hosts` that's names after the host.
+4. Initialize a new configuration from the [examples in the nix-darwin repository](https://github.com/LnL7/nix-darwin/tree/19f75c2b45fbfc307ecfeb9dadc41a4c1e4fb980/modules/examples).
+5. Add the new machine to `flake.nix`.
+Make sure the machine's host name and darwinConfiguration name match.
+6. Inside the repository clone, run `nix run nix-darwin --experimental-features-enabled 'nix-command flake' darwin-rebuild -- switch --flake .` (See for resolution of https://github.com/LnL7/nix-darwin/issues/721 in order to run darwin-rebuild from anywhere after that).
+7. Apply the workaround documented in https://github.com/LnL7/nix-darwin/issues/122#issuecomment-1782971499 is the issue is still unresolved.

 ## Useful links